BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

    * Choose an entirely alternate methodology in [§2.3: Setting Up a Bitcoin-Core Machine via Other Means](02_3_Setting_Up_Bitcoin_Core_Other.md).
    * Move on to "bitcoin-cli" with [Chapter Three: Understanding Your Bitcoin Setup](03_0_Understanding_Your_Bitcoin_Setup.md).

-## Appendix: Bitcoin Installation Types
+## Synopsis: Bitcoin Installation Types

 **Mainnet.** This will download the entirety of the Bitnet blockchain.
 That's 280G of data (and getting more every day).